 Why Summer Vacation is Serious Business

-Anyone sending emails after about 3pm tomorrow (happy 2nd of July!) will no doubt notice one thing: very few people will be answering.
+Anyone sending emails after a certain time before a long summer weekend (Happy 4rd of July!) will no doubt notice one thing: very few people will be answering.

 Expect the OOOs to start raining down like cereal under a child’s car seat.